gw17252009/Plex-Stacker/README.md

 watchtower apps these will be provided for you to download.
 Dont forget the .env file.

 I use network_mode: host for plex, if you don't want too then you can change.
+You will need to uncomment (remove the # sign) the ports.
 There will be two lines in plex.yaml to change/remove: <br>
 1. caddy.reverse_proxy: host.docker.internal:32400 change to caddy.reverse_proxy: "{{upstreams 32400}}"
 2. network_mode: host change to <br>